The Mind Robber

 The Mind Robber is the second serial of the sixth season of the British science fiction television series Doctor Who, which was first broadcast in five weekly parts from 14 September to 12 October 1968.

-The serial is set outside of time and space in a world where fictional characters and mythological creatures including Medusa and the Minotaur exist.
-In the serial, the English fiction writer "the Master" (Emrys Jones) tries to recruit the time traveller the Second Doctor (Patrick Troughton) to replace the Master's role as the creative power in this realm because of the Master's advancing age.
+The serial is set outside of time and space in a world where fictional characters and mythological creatures including Medusa, the Minotaur and the Unicorn exist.
+In the serial, the English fiction writer "the Master" (played by Emrys Jones, and unrelated to the later Time Lord "Master" character played by Roger Delgado), aware of his own advancing age, tries to recruit the Second Doctor (Patrick Troughton) to take over his role as the creative power in this realm.